goyalmunish/reminder/README.md

 ### Easily run the tool via Docker (recommended)

 _This is the easiest way to get going, if you have [Docker](https://docs.docker.com/get-docker/) installed.
-Just issue the following commands:_
+Just download the [`reminder` image](https://hub.docker.com/r/goyalmunish/reminder/tags) by issuing the following commands:_

 ```sh
 # pull the image